Understanding Phone Mount Compatibility: What You Need to Know

 • Dashboard Material and Texture: Not all dashboards are created equal.

-• Some are smooth plastic, others are padded leatherette, and some are textured like a relief map of the Rocky Mountains.
+Some are smooth plastic, others are padded leatherette, and some are textured like a relief map of the Rocky Mountains.
 Suction cups work best on smooth, non-porous surfaces.
 If your dash is textured, you might need an adhesive mount or a vent mount.
-I learned this the hard way in my old Jeep Cherokee; the dashboard was so rough, the suction cup would pop off every time I hit a pothole.
-A dash mount with a sticky gel base was the only thing that stayed put.
+On a rough-textured dashboard, a suction cup can pop off every time you hit a pothole.

 • Vent Type and Strength: Air vent mounts are convenient, but they rely on your car's vent fins.
 If you have flimsy plastic vents, a vent mount can bend or even break them.
 My cousin's Scion had these tiny, delicate vents, and his vent mount almost took them with it.

-• The real move is to check if your vents are sturdy enough to handle the weight and vibration.
+The real move is to check if your vents are sturdy enough to handle the weight and vibration.
 Some mounts have adjustable clips to accommodate different vent styles, but it's still a gamble.

 Making the Right Choice